 It was built in 1887 near what is now NW 1st and Grant for the Oregon and California Railroad.
 It's the oldest surviving Depot in the State of Oregon.
 The

 depot was closed by the Southern Pacific in 1976 and offered to the City of Canby provided that it was relocated away from the tracks.
-The city and
+Volunteers relocated

-volunteers relocated the depot in 1983 to NW 4th and Pine Streets.
-A warehouse that was built in 1907 as part of the depot was not salvagable and was
+the depot in 1983 to NW 4th and Pine Streets.
+A warehouse that was built in 1907 as part of the depot was not salvageable

-dismantled during the move.
-The depot is currently maintained by the Canby Historical Society.
+and was dismantled during the move.
+The depot is owned and maintained by the Canby Historical Society.

 The depot served the Southern Pacific for most of its life and was the main depot station for the City of Canby.
 It would also be the Canby Stop for Molalla